 - Drive your hips forward and quickly stand up.
 Swing the weight forward and up to around shoulder-height.

 - Swing the kettlebell back down between your legs and repeat.
 Do not round your lower back.

 Some people do this exercise by swinging the weight above their heads.
 CrossFitters call this the American swing.
 You can do this if you wish, but doing so puts more strain on your lower back.
 If you have any kind of back pain, only raise the weight to shoulder-height.

-3- Single leg Romanian deadlifts
+3- Single-leg Romanian deadlifts

-Romanian deadlifts is not just a good deadlift alternative, it’s also better for your balance and much easier on your lower back.
+Romanian deadlifts are not just a good deadlift alternative, but it’s also better for your balance and much easier on your lower back.
 Working one leg at a time means it’s a good way to fix any left-to-right leg strength imbalances you may have.
 Best of all, you can do this exercise with nothing more than a single dumbbell or kettlebell.